Documentation

 1. Open your node app in any code editor of your choice.

-2. Declare a new function (e.g., getConfig) and use the getAppSettings method to retrieve and return the app settings data.
-Consider the example below:
+2. Declare a new function (for example, getConfig) and use the getAppSettings method from the apps client to retrieve and return the app settings data.
+See the example below:

 const {